BNasmith/PTForsyth/PTFWorkofChrist.md

 IS TO RECONCILE 57

-Now, would that reconcile anybody really in need of it ?
+Now, would that reconcile anybody really in need of it?
 When your child has flown into a violent temper with you, and still worse, a sulky temper, and glooms for a whole day, is it any use your sending to that child and saying,